ansible/ansible-container/docs/rst/migrating.rst

 Migrating to Ansible Container
 ==============================

-Starting a new project :ref:`from an Ansible Galaxy project template <example-project>` is pretty easy.
+Starting a new project is pretty easy.
 But what if you've already got an existing project you'd like to use with Ansible Container?

 Migrating from a Dockerfile
 ---------------------------